krzbanas/rspectra2022/content/course/RPresentation/index.md

 ## Presenter Notes

 - You can write notes for yourself to read in the presenter mode (press the keyboard shortcut p).
 These notes are written under three question marks `???` after a slide, and the syntax is also Markdown, which means you can write any elements supported by Markdown, such as paragraphs, lists, images, and so on
-- Slides are not papers or books, so you should try to be brief in the visual content of slides but verbose in verbal narratives.
+- Slides are not papers or books, so you should try to be brief in the visual content of slides, but verbose in verbal narratives.

 ## Links, footnotes, equations, lists

+## Own title page

+- In YAML set seal: false

 ## References